versceana/verilog-contest/content/docs/2025/EasyTravel/week2.md

     - Develop and implement the first API endpoints for receiving and filtering POIs.

     - Start integrating the backend with the DLS part to get vectorized data.

+- **Frontend**:

+  - Refine and polish core UI components: enhance search bar UX, improve filter panel animations, and optimize PoiDetailModal transitions.

+  - Complete integration between map and list: ensure clicking a map marker highlights the corresponding POI card, and vice versa.

+  - Implement clustering of POI markers on the map for better performance and usability in dense areas.

+  - Hook up real API endpoints once available: replace stub data with live POI fetches, and handle loading and error states gracefully.

+  - Add end-to-end tests for main workflows (search, filter, POI detail) using Cypress.

+  - Improve mobile navigation: build a responsive drawer menu and a bottom tab bar for quick access to search, favorites, and profile.

 ## Confirmation of the code's operability